Pistonight/monaco-typescript-semantic-token-poc/README.md

 Proof of concept for supporting better typescript highlighting and semantic tokens in monaco-editor

-It's hosted on GitHub pages so you can play with it: https://tspoc.pistonite.dev
+It's hosted on GitHub pages so you can play with it: https://tspoc.pistonite.dev You can compare it with the default experience from https://www.typescriptlang.org/play/

 ## Performance
 Range and debounce is implemented.
 In the hosted example, max length is disabled.
 You can try